ZDRAVETS is a Boston-based ensemble which has been performing traditional music

 #1055, “Two Girls Started to Sing: Bulgarian Village Singing”.)

 ZDRAVETS has performed regularly at the New England Folk Festival (NEFFA), the Folk Arts Center of New England’s annual Balkan Music Night and the Zlatne Uste Golden Festival in New York.
-Since the fall of 1997, ZDRAVETS has been holding a regular monthly dance party and concert in Arlington, Mass.
+Since the fall of 1997, ZDRAVETS has been holding a regular monthly dance party and concert from September through June; currently we meet in Newton, Mass.
 The group has also performed at the National Folklore Festival in Koprivshtitsa, Bulgaria (1991 and 2000) and at the Petrova Niva Festival in Strandzha, Bulgaria (2000), and has been featured on Bulgarian television and radio.
 Occasional appearances have included wedding receptions, farmers’ markets, international folk dance events, livingrooms, backyard barbecues, barn dances, and you-name-it in the northeastern U.S. The group has released two tapes: “Zdravets” and “From

 and a CD: “Late Harvest”.